 The status bar was redesigned.

-The option R send: line have a new feature that allows the main editor to send sequential instructions while the interpreter returns the signal +(plus) after each incomplete instruction.
+The option R send: the line has a new feature that allows the main editor to send sequential instructions while the interpreter returns the signal +(plus) after each incomplete instruction.
 This option can be fast and easily switched in the status bar.

 A new option to send instructions to R interpreter is being implemented: R send: smart.
-The goal is to simplify to begginer users to send complete instruction blocks when the cursor is located in a complex context: out of the first line of functions, instructions with several contiguous lines and similar situations.
-The work is advanced, but not yet fully done.
+The goal is to simplify it for beginner users to send complete instruction blocks when the cursor is located in a complex context: out of the first line of functions, instructions with several contiguous lines and similar situations.
+The work is well underway, but not yet fully done.
 Because of that, this feature is disabled.
-If the user try to use/enable it, will get the message: This feature is still in development.
+If the user try to use/enable it, he/she will receive the message: This feature is still in development.

-The interface Hotkeys (operational system)weresimplifiedand improved.
-Additionally, the amount of customizable user actions was increased to 20.
+The interface Hotkeys (operational system) was simplified and improved.
+Additionally, the number of customizable user actions increased to 20.
 On demand, this number can be easily increased.
-Due to this changes, the previous hotkeys will be lost and it is necessary to recreate them from the new GUI.
+Due to these changes, the previous hotkeys will be lost, and recreating them from the new GUI is necessary.

 Excepting the source files of Project Description (Tinn_R.dpr and Tinn-R_portable.dpr), all source code files were unified.
-Therefore, from now on it became easier to compile and distribute the setup e portable Tinn-R_X.X.X.X_setup.exe and
+Therefore, from now on, it became easier to compile and distribute the setup and portable Tinn-R_X.X.X.X_setup.exe and

 Tinn-R_X.X.X.X_portable.zip versions, respectively.
-The custom support in Portable Apps standards were completely removed.
+The custom support in Portable Apps standards was completely removed.

-From This version it is possible to use some special characters (for example: .aa, -bb, _cc, dd, ?ee !ff and @gg) as trigger to data completion.
+This version allows using some special characters (for example: .aa, -bb, _cc, dd, ?ee !ff and @gg) as trigger to data completion.
 All triggers of the new HTML group begin with ’<’ character.
 It will give more flexibility to create completion to other languages.

 The mechanism of completion was enhanced a bit.
-From now on it is more user friendly related to the indentation of the text in all supported languages.
+From now on, it will be more user-friendly regarding the indentation of the text in all supported languages.

-Corrections were made in the popup menu interfaces Rterm IO and LOG.
+Corrections were made in the pop-up menu interfaces Rterm IO and LOG.

 The option to donate to the project has changed.
-From now on it will be a bank account in the name of project coordinator.
+Hereafter, it will be a bank account in the name of the project coordinator.
 Please, do not use the PayPal account anymore.

 A.2.
 V 2018 (06)